 The second thing is that regulation can also be used to drive the market.
 The biggest issue with environmental infrastructure is who pays for it and why?
 The answer is that you can stimulate technology adoption, to some extent, using regulations that require this technology to be used.
 So rather than a reaction to a technology, the regulatory environment can become a driver for adoption of innovative technologies.

 You can already see that happening in the car industry for example, with recent announcements from the industry and from the UK government.
-Through these announcements, the national bodies and the manufacturers are signaling to the market and citizens that change will happen relatively quickly, and this in turn will drive significant change in infrastructure related to electricity creation and consumption.
+Through these announcements, the national bodies and the manufacturers are signalling to the market and citizens that change will happen relatively quickly, and this in turn will drive significant change in infrastructure related to electricity creation and consumption.
 There is no point of having electronic cars if you use coal or gas for heating houses or to generate the electricity used to power the cars.
 As such, I think the regulatory environment can and will force agencies and industry to adopt these new technologies.

 The key is to create less expensive and scalable ways of providing sensed environmental data from more locations at higher frequency, and regulation has a huge role to play in driving innovation in the environmental sector.